core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 It is important to note that this encoding rule also apply to a single 'list' instance.

-### SIDs as keys {#list-with-sid}

-Deltas of data nodes within a list are equal to the SID of the current schema node minus the SID of the 'list'.

-The following example show the encoding of a 'server' list using SIDs.
+The following examples show the encoding of a 'server' list using SIDs or member names.

 Definition example from {{RFC7317}}: